ID-Mahone/energy-insights-pipeline/README.md

 # ⚡ Energy Insights Pipeline

 A containerized data pipeline for processing, storing, and forecasting electricity load data in Germany based on Open Data.
+It integrates forecasting models, database management, and REST API endpoints for easy consumption of forecast results.

 ---